GlennCVI/CSE_StepResponse_ME_4205_Group3_2024/README.md

 Below are the Block Diagrams and Step Responses of Each Problem.

-1. Second Order Underdamped System
+1. Second Order Underdamped System:
    G(s) = 1 / s^2 + 2s + 1

    Block Diagram